powerdot/Telegram-Bot-Framework/README.md

     }
 }
 ```
-Message handler can be defined only strict - as method of action
+Message handler can be defined only strictly - as method of action
 ```js
 actions: {
     main: {